marlow/marlow/README.md

 While everyone's generated marlow code will likely be unique, the [`examples/library`] application includes a comprehensive test suite that demonstrates the features of marlow using 3 models - [`Author`], [`Book`] and [`Genre`].

-Although generated documentation is not currently available (see [`GH-67`]), the html coverage reports for tagged builds can be found [here][generated-coverage.url].
-There you will be able to see exactly what code is generated given the models in the example app.

 #### Supported Drivers

 The follow is a list of officially support [`driver.Driver`] implementations supported by the generated marlow code.
 To request an additional driver, feel free to open up an [issue][issues].